 How Many Types of Shell and Tube Heat Exchanger?

-Essentially, there are three main types of shell and tube heat exchangers that are commonly used:
+The three main types of shell and tube heat exchangers that people commonly use are essentially:

 1. Fixed Tube Sheet Exchanger (L, M, and N Type Rear Headers)

-In this design, the tube sheet is welded to the shell, resulting in a simple and economical construction.
-While the tube bores can be cleaned mechanically or chemically, the outside surfaces of the tubes are generally inaccessible except for chemical cleaning.
+In this design, the manufacturer welds the tube sheet to the shell, creating a simple and economical construction.
+While the team can clean the tube bores mechanically or chemically, they generally cannot access the outside surfaces of the tubes, except for chemical cleaning.
 Expansion bellows may be necessary to accommodate large temperature differences between the shell and tube materials, but they can be a source of weakness and failure.

 2. U-Tube Exchangers